Barokai/FurnitAR/docs/index.markdown

 ### Technical details

-Environments and Hardware used
-As there are many different versions of Unity and Vuforia and the online documentation changes regularly, here are the versions used to create this version.
+As there are many different versions of Unity & Vuforia and the online documentation changes regularly, here are the versions used to create this application.
 Also the used test device is mentioned because of the previously mentioned ARCore compatibility.

 - 2021.3.0f1 Personal
 - Visual Studio 2022 Community Edition
 - Google Pixel 6 (Android 12)

-**About Image targets and features**
+**About image targets and features**

 Vuforia about image targets
 > Image Targets represent images that Vuforia Engine can detect and track.
 The Engine detects and tracks the image by comparing extracted natural features from the camera image against a known target resource database.
 Once the Image Target is detected, Vuforia Engine will track the image and augment your content, [vuforia.com](https://library.vuforia.com/objects/image-targets).